ssinha8752/ML_Diabetes_Prediction/README.md

 Example Output
 - Input Patient Data: Sidebar sliders allow users to input patient data.
-- Prediction: "You are not Diabetic" or "You are Diabetic" displayed with visualizations and accuracy.
+- Prediction: You are not Diabetic - Not Healthy" or You are Diabetic - "Healthy" displayed with visualizations and accuracy.

 Screenshots